limpkin/mooltipass/mini_update_proc.md

 - Make a backup of your database using the application of your choice (see User Manual)
 - Close any Moolticute or MooltiApp instances you may have running
 - Install Google Chrome and our Google App here: https://chrome.google.com/webstore/detail/mooltipass-app/cdifokahonpfaoldibbjmbkdhhelblpj
+- Once again, **do not use MooltiApp for this procedure**, only our Chrome App.
 - Make sure your computer is not doing any other heavy tasks

 Updating Procedure